ActioPtyLtd/datapipes-pipescript/README.md

 PipeScript is captured in the HOCON format and is composed of the following sections:

 1. [Tasks](#task-section) - defines operations to be performed using the incoming DOM
+2. [DataSources](#datasource-section) - defines how to connect and communicate with a source
 2. [Pipelines](#pipeline-section) - defines flow control of DOMs between Tasks
 3. [Services](#services-section) - allows for pipeline operations to be exposed as RESTful endpoints
 4. [Startup](#startup-section) - defines which pipeline to execute by default